Skip to main content

 My FREC 3 has expired, do I need to sit the full course again?

-Yes, if the date on the FREC 3 certificate has expired, the course must be completed in full (all five days).
+Yes, if the date on your FREC 3 certificate has expired, the course must be completed in full (all five days).

 To qualify for a three-day requalification course the certificate must still be in-date on the first day of the course.